polkhe/2024-04-22-Talk-PyConDE-Metaclasses/slides/metaclasses.md

 ## In Summary

+* Everything is an object and has a class
-* Everything has classes, including the classes
+  * including classes themselves
 * Metaclasses provide special methods for classes
   * And only special methods
 * Metaclasses have no influence over instances of the class
-  * method/attribute search does not flow to the metaclass
 * You can create (meta)classes for your classes
   * But you probably don't need to

 Note:

+* method/attribute search does not flow to the metaclass

 Some people think that Python is an objectifying language...
 Everything is an object!